What Testers Can Do about Technical Debt (Part 2)

 Summary:

 Signs of technical debt are everywhere in software development organizations, ranging from developers leaving because they're tired of only doing maintenance, to daily patches being released for poorly tested products.
-In Johanna Rothman's last column, she listed several indicators of technical debt.
-This week, she continues the topic by showing how you can diagnose the magnitude of the debt, and some things you can do to decrease it.
+In Johanna Rothman's Part 1 column, she listed several indicators of technical debt.
+She continues the topic by showing how you can diagnose the magnitude of the debt, and some things you can do to decrease it.

 Technical debt is the unfinished work your organization owes your product.
 It comes in varieties: requirements debt, design debt, and testing debt.
 It causes the developers to have trouble finding and fixing defects, and causes testers to have trouble knowing how and what to test.
 Is there anything you, or your organization, can do about technical debt when you see it?